jrdorn/Ventum/README.md

 ## Challenge notes

 Prior to Ventum I had never written code in Kotlin.
-The greatest challenge was setting up the emulator, and I was
+The greatest challenge was setting up the emulator.
 I chose Android Studio over Intellij IDEA, as the Android dev features will always be the latest relative to Android plugin in IntelliJ, it itself is a fork of IntelliJ optimized for Android development with an embedded JDK, Android hierarchy in project view, and new project wizard.

 	- imports (Row, Column, painter: contentDescription throwing error because previous line did not end in ',')